ruricolist/vernacular/README.md

 you do want to export macros, you need something more complex (see below).

-The `simple-module` form is is built on the support for internal definitions in [Serapeum][] (the `local` macro), and shares its limitations with regard to the precedence of macro definitions.
+The `simple-module` form builds on the support for internal definitions in [Serapeum][] (the `local` macro), and shares its limitations with regard to the precedence of macro definitions.
 Macro definitions must precede all function or variable definitions, and all expressions.

+To be clear: you can define macros in a simple module (with `defmacro`), you just can’t export them.

 # Macro exports